MKA921/-MKLex/-MKLex/README.md

 ## 🚀 Purpose
 MKLex aims to provide a scalable foundation for legal professionals, students, and international businesses by offering:

-- Modular legal education components (IP,git clone https://github.com/MustafaKareem/-MKLex.git
-cd -MKLex

-echo "# MKLex

-**MKLex** is a legal-tech platform developed by Mustafa Kareem.
-It blends expertise in cross-border commercial law, M&A, and intellectual property with modern digital tools and technology.

-## 🚀 Purpose
-MKLex aims to provide a scalable foundation for legal professionals, students, and international businesses by offering:

 - Modular legal education components (IP, Competition, M&A)
 - Tools for understanding notification systems and market thresholds
 - Technology-driven solutions for legal service delivery